syyang93/syyang93.github.io/cv.md

 ***
 **Research Experience**
 2016-2017
 Rotation student, Cutting lab
-* Compared normalization methods for RNA-sequencing Rotation student, Goff lab
+-Compared normalization methods for RNA-sequencing Rotation student, Goff lab
-* Analyzed a single-cell RNA sequencing dataset with the goal of understanding cortical development in mice Rotation student, Lloyd lab
+-Analyzed a single-cell RNA sequencing dataset with the goal of understanding cortical development in mice
+Rotation student, Lloyd lab
-* Performed a fly screen to identify genes of interest in C9 ALS
+-Performed a fly screen to identify genes of interest in C9 ALS

 2015-2016
 NIH Postbac IRTA